-- Common: When an item sells less than five times per week we use a method that averages the sales price and listing prices over the last six months and gives more weight to auctions than listings.
+- Common: When an item sells less than five times per week we use a method that gives median price of the most recent sales.
 This is used on games like Duck Tales 2 and Beyond Good and Evil.

 - Rare: For items that sell very infrequently we use the most recent sale.
-This is generally used for items that sell a few times per year like Nintendo World Championships and Stadium Events.
+This is generally used for items that sell less than once per year like Nintendo World Championships and Stadium Events.

 Loose, Complete, and New Prices